Kurozuka (novel): Novel

-Kurozuka was originally developed as a novel by Baku Yumemakura and it was first published by Shueisha on August 25, 2000.
+Written by Baku Yumemakura, the Kurozuka novel was published Shueisha on August 25, 2000.
 Shueisha republished it in bunkoban format on February 20, 2003, and in digital format on November 1, 2013.

 Manga

-The Kurozuka manga was adapted from the original novel by author Baku Yumemakura and was illustrated by Takashi Noguchi.
-Serialized in Shueisha's Oh Super Jump, the series spanned ten volumes.
-The first was released on January 6, 2003 and the last on December 4, 2006.
+A manga adaptation by Takashi Noguchi was serialized in Shueisha's seinen manga magazine Oh Super Jump from July 18, 2002, to October 18, 2006.
+(Note: It was serialized in the magazine from the August 2002 to the November 2006 issue, released on July 18, 2002, and October 18, 2006, respectively.)
+Shueisha collected its chapters in ten tankōbon volumes, released from January 6, 2003, to December 4, 2006.

 Anime

-The anime adaptation of Kurozuka is produced by Madhouse and directed by Tetsurō Araki, with Yoshinobu Fujioka, Tsutomu Shirado and Araki himself handling series composition, Masanori Shino designing the characters and Kiyoshi Yoshida composing the music.
-It began on October 7, 2008, on Animax.
-The opening theme is "Systematic People" by Wagdug Futuristic Unity with Maximum the Ryokun of Maximum the Hormone.
-The closing theme is "Hanarebanare (ハナレバナレ)" by Shigi.
-The English dub was produced by Ocean Productions, in Vancouver, British Columbia, Canada, using their own studio actors.
+A 12-episode anime television series adaptation was produced by Madhouse and directed by Tetsurō Araki, with Yoshinobu Fujioka, Tsutomu Shirado and Araki himself handling series composition, Masanori Shino designing the characters and Kiyoshi Yoshida composing the music.
+It was broadcast on Animax and BS11 from October 7 to December 23, 2008.
+The opening song is "Systematic People", performed by Wagdug Futuristic Unity featuring Maximum the Ryo-kun (Maximum the Hormone), while the ending theme is "Hanarebanare" (ハナレバナレ), performed by Shigi.

+An English dub began streaming in the United States on Crackle in January 2012 and the series was released on DVD by Sony Pictures Home Entertainment on December 4 of that same year.